 Acknowledge the Addiction

 It might sound simple, but this step is often the hardest.
 It’s incredibly easy to justify substance abuse to yourself.
 Your journey to recovery will only start when you can recognize that you’re struggling.
+This is a difficult realization for many people to come to, but it’s vital if you want to get better.

 Once you acknowledge that you are addicted to drugs and alcohol, the healing can begin.
 Getting in the right frame of mind is the key to kicking off the recovery process.